SafetyDav3/regex-is-awesome/README.md

-# Regex Tutorial Starter Code# You Need to Learn Regular Expressions Right Now!
+# You Need to Learn Regular Expressions Right Now!

 This tutorial will cover Regular Expressions more commonly referred to as "RegEx".
 To me the most interesting aspect of RegEx is that it can be used in all*¹ programming languages.
 RegEx can be considered a universal language of sorts due to this cross compatibility.<br>